kjac/FormEditor/Tutorials/HelloFormEditor.md

 ![Document type](img/HelloFormEditor/doctype.png)

-## Step 2: Define the contact form
+## Step 2: Layout the contact form
 In the Umbraco Content section, edit the front page (*Home*) and open the *Contact* tab.
 The Form Editor property will show the *Form layout* tab by default.
 You can layout your form any way you like, but here's a suggestion:

 1. Add a one column row with a *Heading* and a *Text paragraph* field to create an intro text.
 2. Add a two column row with a *Text box* field for the user's name in the left column and an *Email address* field for the user's email in the right column.
 Make both fields mandatory and add suitable error messages to them.
 3. Add a one column row with a *Text area* field for the user's message (optionally make it mandatory) and a *Submit button* field so the user can send the message.